rcano/reactive-beans/README.md

 Usage
 -----

+In the root folder there is a jar that was generated with proguard and pack200, this is the current "dist" until a proper project management is configure for the repo.
+Use it as

+    java -cp $SCALA_HOME/lib/scala-swing.jar:$SCALA_HOME/lib/scala-library.jar:reactive-beans_2.8.1-0.5-SNAPSHOT-release.jar Launcher -pn dest.package.name -bd myProj/src/main/scala/my/dest/packageDir scala.swing.*

+That will generate wrappers for the whole scala.swing classes, in the directory myProj/src/main/scala/my/dest/packageDir, with package dest.package.name declared in the beginning of each wrapper.

+Do

-    java -jar reactive-beans.jar
+    java -jar reactive-beans_2.8.1-0.5-SNAPSHOT-release.jar

-to get a usage output, you can follow from there.
+to get a usage output.
 When you read the usage description, note that you must add to the classpath the library where the classes should be extracted from (except for classes from the java sdk), so if you want to generate wrappers for scala.swing, you must add it to the classpath, same applies for scala-library.